5 Laws That Every Nonprofit Marketing Team Should Know

-Nonprofit organizations depend on donors and volunteers to raise awareness and source the funds necessary to run their operations.
+Nonprofit organizations depend on donors and volunteers to source the funds necessary to run their operations.
 To achieve this, they deploy marketing strategies similar to what every other business would use.
-However, nonprofit marketing follows the rules and regulations that dictate how advertising and fund-raising should be conducted.
+However, nonprofit marketing follows specific rules and regulations that dictate how advertising and fundraising should be conducted.

-That said, there are a couple of legal provisions, which oversee advertising and marketing disclosures, contract requirements, federal taxes, etc. At the state level, some laws govern fundraiser events, and some oversee Data privacy and security.
-With the latter, nonprofits need to follow email and anti-spam laws when communicating with donors and volunteers.
+Nonprofit marketing is governed by a couple of legal provisions that oversee advertising and marketing disclosures, contract requirements, federal taxes, and more.
+At the state level, some laws govern fundraiser events, and some oversee data privacy and security.
+For example, nonprofits need to follow email and anti-spam laws when communicating with donors and volunteers.

 Understanding the legal landscape and complying with all the laws requires expert advice.
-It’s always advisable to work with competent employment lawyers to help you and your marketing partner(s) stay compliant and avoid federal and state enforcement actions.
+It’s always advisable to work with competent legal consultants to help you and your marketing partner(s) stay compliant and avoid federal and state enforcement actions.

-When running a nonprofit marketing campaign, it’s required that some pieces of information are transparent and readily available to the audience.
+When running a nonprofit marketing campaign, some pieces of information must be transparent and readily available to the audience.
 For instance, the adverts should be clear on how the raised amount will be used and how much or what percentage of sales proceeds will go to charity.

 At the point of sale, it’s recommended to disclose the following information: